Performative Learning Theory: Introduction

 \section{Introduction}

-Machine learning (ML) and statistics have evolved from merely analyzing the world to shaping it.
+Machine learning (ML) systems have evolved from merely analyzing the world to shaping it.
 Their predictions have real-world effects on what these systems aim to predict in the first place \citep{liu2025bridging}.
 Building on work by \citet{morgenstern1928wirtschaftsprognose,grunberg1954predictability} in the social sciences, \citet{perdomo2020performative} formalize such feedback loops as \textit{performative} predictions (PP).
-Examples range from self-fulfilling prophecies in financial markets \citep{neurath1911nationalokonomie,soros2015alchemy,mackenzie2008engine} and strategic behavior in selection processes \citep{khandani2010consumer,vo2024causal} to self-negating traffic route predictions \citep{benenati2024probabilistic}, gaming recommender systems \citep{bian2023influencer} and early warning systems in high schools \citep{perdomo2025difficult}.
-We refer to \citet{hardt2025performative} for a recent survey.
-The common thread in these examples are predictions of outcomes that have performative effects on the actual outcomes.
-Both the initial framework \citep{perdomo2020performative} and subsequent work \citep{miller2021outside,brown2022performative,mofakhami2023performative,perdomo2023performative,perdomo2024relative,perdomo2025revisiting} define these actual outcomes as---statistically speaking---the whole population of units.
+Examples range from self-fulfilling prophecies in financial markets \cite{neurath1911nationalokonomie,soros2015alchemy,mackenzie2008engine} and strategic behavior in selection processes \cite{khandani2010consumer,vo2024causal} to self-negating traffic route predictions \cite{benenati2024probabilistic}, gaming recommender systems \cite{bian2023influencer} and early warning systems in high schools \cite{perdomo2025difficult}.
+We refer to \citet{hardt2025performative} for a recent survey on performative predictions.

+In these examples, predictions of outcomes have performative effects on the actual outcomes (e.g., a navigation system predicting congestion may cause drivers to reroute, making the predicted congestion disappear).
+Both the initial framework \cite{perdomo2020performative} and subsequent work \cite{miller2021outside,brown2022performative,mofakhami2023performative,perdomo2023performative,perdomo2024relative,perdomo2025revisiting} define these actual outcomes as---statistically speaking---the whole population of units.
 Since their goal is to study stability and optimality of PP, these works do not address learnability of the population from a sample under performativity.